b-cubed-eu/documentation/src/content/docs/guides/software-development.md

 ### Add a CITATION.cff file {#repo-citation-cff}

 Repositories MUST contain a `CITATION.cff` file so users know how to cite the software.
-Its metadata also gets picked up when depositing a repository to Zenodo (see [releases](#versioning-releases).
+Its metadata also gets picked up when depositing a repository to Zenodo (see [releases](#versioning-releases)).
 For more information see [What is a CITATION.cff file](https://citation-file-format.github.io/#/what-is-a-citation-cff-file) or GitHub’s [About CITATION files](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files).

 1. Go to the main page of your repository.
 2. Click `Add file` then `Create new file`.